AADILab/influence-shaping/results.md

 tackle is taking too long (and was run with outdated code).
 This is going to be a smaller subset of those experiments with less generations and less timesteps.

+Looking through the results, it seems like there isn't much difference in performance between any method when we're using when there is only 1 rover.
+I suppose that makes sense.
+I wouldn't expect credit assignment to help out a whole lot when there is only 1 rover capapble of observing pois.

+It's a different story when there are 3 rovers.
+When there are 3 rovers and 1 uav, G is clearly the way to go.
+That's kind of strange given that there are 3 rovers and that means 3 agents can go around directly receiving credit.
+You'd think you need credit assignment between rovers so the one that learned to follow the uav does so... but maybe they all learn to follow the uav.

+When there are 3 rovers and 3 uavs, credit assignment still doesn't do much.
+For some reason, D-Indirect-Timestep-System (which I added as a baseline that I expected to perform poorly) is the only method that is able to perform on par with G. No credit assignment is actually doing anything here.

+I have two ideas for what to test moving forward.
+1: More timesteps.
+I realized that when I looked at previous experiments I ran similar to this one, there were more timesteps.
+When we look at the results for ultra, we see that the teams hit (at best) a little under 2 pois on average.

+When we look at quartz/1_rover/1_uav/random_pois_50x50, we see the team hits on average a bit over 2 pois.
+And the trends for performance actually look like they are going up, not just hitting a point and plateauing.

+2: Small capture radius for pois.
+If the global reward is dense enough, you don't need credit assignment, unless you have a TON of agents.
+In my case, I only have a few agents.
+So if I add some sparsity then I should see credit assignment start to matter more again.

+### vector

+This is the ultra experiments but this time with more timesteps.
+Instead of 50, we're going to use 150.

+### wumbo

+This is the vector experiments but with a small capture radius for the pois.
+Capture radius of 5.0 rather than 1000.0